FranBlake89/FranBlake89/README.md

 <h3 align="center">A Passionate student of computer programming, aspiring full stack developer.
 I have a background in Agricultural Engineering and assistant researcher in evolutionary ecology in Chile.</h3>

 - 🌱 I’m currently learning **React native, Android (JAVA)**
-- 👯 I’m looking for an intern position, to improve my skills as programmer.
+- 👯 I’m looking for an **intern position**, to improve my skills as programmer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">